 - Tennis Elbow

-I will be clearer and will remind you what programs that I have completed in the past.
+I will be clearer and will remind you what programs I have completed in the past.

 I Get Your Email Twice!